LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 are generated; this notation is just a shortcut to take advantage of XML entities).

-The `lgtdoc <https://logtalk.org/tools.html#documenting>`_ tool supports a set of options that can be used to control the generation of the XML documentation files.
+The :doc:`../devtools/lgtdoc` tool supports a set of options that can be used to control the generation of the XML documentation files.
 See the tool documentation for details.
-There is also a `doclet <https://logtalk.org/tools.html#documenting>`_ tool that allows automating the steps required to generate the documentation for an application.
+There is also a :doc:`../devtools/doclet` tool that allows automating the steps required to generate the documentation for an application.

 .. _documenting_formatting: